-"The dialogue between man and nature is needed more than all else", master Zhou Yu often reprovingly yet gently warns.
+These days, a greater and more understanding dialogue between human and Nature is needed above all else.
 All of our personal and social problems stem, in essence, from the fact that we have ignored this conversation-a subtle whisper still heard if you quiet the mind or walk in the forest where the noise of the city is far away and the river's voice more audible.

-Over centuries, our analytic, rational mind has been developed to an extraordinary degree, bringing with it such wonderful advancements in technology and science, like this very computer I now type on.
+Over centuries, our analytic, rational minds have been developed to an extraordinary degree, creating such wonderful advancements in technology and science, like this very computer I now type on.
 But this exclusive focus on the rational mind has also meant the loss of another, more ancient kind of intelligence: the feeling of being a part of this world.

 Lost in the rational voice that narrates our lives, many people feel completely disassociated from each other, Nature and the world.
 An intelligence and wisdom born of a connection with Nature was self-evident to ancient peoples.
-Through this connection, they understood inarticulate aspects of Nature that are completely lost today -the stars and seasons, rivers and mountains.
-And in our solipsism, ignoring Nature to explore our own desires and satisfaction, we have polluted the earth; and only now that the warning voice has reached a cataclysmic volume is mankind once again beginning to hear and understand what has been sacrificed in the name of technological development.
+Through this connection, they understood inarticulate aspects of Nature that are completely lost to us today-the names and ways of the star constellations, the role of the seasons, rivers and mountains in our livesthe way a lifespan was measured in "winters" for example-and all the communication between Spirit, animal and our nature that we no longer understand...
+And in our solipsism, ignoring Nature to explore our own desires and satisfaction, we have polluted the Earth; and only now that the warning voice has reached a cataclysmic volume is humankind once again beginning to hear and understand what has been sacrificed in the name of technological development.

-Obviously our social problems aren't about a lack of science or information.
+Obviously, our social problems aren't about a lack of science or information.
 We have so much information that huge computers can't store it all, and you couldn't learn even a fraction of it in a lifetime.
 Wisdom is what is needed.
 It isn't new technology or information, but the proper application of the sciences and awakened, aware living that is the key to our prosperity, both personally and as a species.

 When you drink tea from a bowl, there is an even greater connection to the Nature within the leaves.
-Lighter brews often reveal the deepest qualities of tea, connecting you to the sun, moon and mountain that all worked in conjunction to form these leaves.
+Lighter brews often reveal the deepest qualities of a tea, connecting you to the sun, moon and mountain that all worked in conjunction to form these leaves.
 When you then cover them in mountain spring water, the effect is powerful indeed.
 If you stop all other activity and focus on the bowl before you, the voice of Nature often returns, louder than ever before.
-You find yourself connected and complete, a part of the process that began with a seedling gathering sun, water and mountain to it as it grew into a tree, sprouted a crown of glorious leaves, which are now culminating in this very warmth and energy coursing through you as you drink.
+You find yourself connected and complete, a part of the process that began with a seedling gathering sun, water and mountain to it as it grew into a tree, sprouted a crown of glorious leaves, which are now culminating in this very warmth and energy coursing through you as you drink...